JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 ## Maintainers and Contributors

 The DynamicalSystems.jl software is maintained by [George Datseris](https://github.com/Datseris), who is also curating and writing this documentation.

 The software code however is built from the contributions of several individuals.
 For an accurate list of the names as well as contributions of each one, please visit [our webpage](https://juliadynamics.github.io/JuliaDynamics/people).

 ## Version numbers

-The version of `DynamicalSystems` is a bit meaningless.
-The registered package has almost no source code.
-It only re-exports existing packages such as `ChaosTools`.
+The version of `DynamicalSystems` by itself is a bit meaningless, because the module does not have any source code, besides re-exporting other modules.
 For transparency, the packages and versions used to build the documentation you are reading now are:

 ```@setup MAIN